ntahaei/PAIR-AWAN/README.md

 # Beyond Consensus: Use of Demographics for Datasets that Reflect Annotator Disagreement

 This repository implements a **demographic-aware Annotation-Wise Attention Network (AWAN)** for hate speech detection.
-It leverages multiple annotators’ demographic features (age, ethnicity, education, political party) to train per-annotator classifiers and analyze variation in label behavior.
+It leverages multiple annotations’ demographic features (age, ethnicity, education, political party) to train per-avatar classifiers and analyze variation in label behavior.

 ---